 - "What's your favorite Pokémon in [city]?"

 Even better, the Pokémon GO app superimposes the critters you catch over a photo, so players can take a picture of catching a critter with the backdrop of a partner or local business right behind it.
 Like Snapchats, players have taken really fun, immersive photos at your destination.
 Encourage these players to share those photos with you on social media and incorporate into your UGC strategy.
-Better yet, use your geo-radius or geofencing features in Stackla to show exactly what people are catching in specific areas of your destination.

 Additionally, you can also feature partners on social that have Pokestop locations attached to them.

 4) Convince players to bring in a rare Pokémon to your visitor center for prizes

 If you are looking to create awareness or drive more attention to your visitor center, this is a great way to attract players to come in.
 Gamers absolutely love getting stuff for free and are more than motivated to spend a day at local attractions to get a free piece of swag and affirmation of their hobby.
 Better yet, set up a competition in your UGC platform and let visitors upvote each other's catches.

 5) Create a Pokémon GO tour or beer crawl

 Facebook events are popping up everywhere which promote players to group up and walk around destinations and play the game together, many even with fun themes like beer crawls.
 Take advantage of this by setting up your own event, and have someone guide players to local attractions that have different Pokémon native to that area.
 Perhaps negotiate a Pokémon GO discount rate for members that go on the tour and want to stop at partner locations for food or shopping.
 Or, create a GO package in your booking engine.

 6) Have a Pokestop at your visitor center already?
 Boost it for 30 minutes to attract players